mpounsett/no-response-issue/no-response-issue.md

 F> expect: flag: ad to NOT be present
 F> ~~~~

-+nocookie disables sending a EDNS COOKIE option in which is on by default.
++nocookie disables sending a EDNS COOKIE option in which is on by default in BIND 9.11.0.

 ### Testing EDNS Version Negotiation

+Ask for the SOA record of the zone the server is nominally configured to serve.
+This query is made with no DNS flag bits set.
+EDNS version 1 is used without any EDNS options or EDNS flags set.

+We expect the SOA record for the zone to NOT be returned in the answer section with the extended rcode set to BADVERS and the QR bit to be set in the response, RA may also be set [RFC1034].
+We expect a OPT record to be returned.
+There should be no EDNS flags present in the response.
+The EDNS version field should be zero as EDNS versions other than 0 are yet to be specified and there should be no EDNS options present [@!RFC6891].

 Check that EDNS version 1 queries work (EDNS supported):